MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 - **Use [normalization](#normalization) to standardize variations** in how data was entered such as Street vs. St vs. St. vs. st.

-- **Use [fuzzy matching](#fuzzy-matching) strategically to correct typos and errors** in how data was entered such as bob@contoso.com and bob@contoso.cm.
+- **Use [fuzzy matching](#fuzzy-matching) strategically to correct typos and errors** such as bob@contoso.com and bob@contoso.cm.
 Fuzzy matches take longer to run than exact matches.
-Always test to see if the extra time spent on fuzzy matching is worth the extra match rate.
+Always test to see if the extra time spent on fuzzy matching is worth the additional match rate.

 - **Narrow the scope of matches with [exact match](#exact-match)**.
 Make sure every rule with fuzzy conditions has at least one exact match condition.